hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 4. [Known Bugs](#known-bugs)
 ---
 ## CLI Introduction
-Upon booting up in CLI mode, you'll be presented with the terminal.
+Upon booting up in CLI mode, you'll be presented with the commandLineTerminal.
 You should see a line saying

 `Welcome to our UML Editor application
 If you would like a list of commands enter 'help'`